tenllado/dotfiles/README.md

 1. Clone the repository in your home directory
 2. Create symbolic links for the files in the repository on your home directory.

-I added a install script that creates all the links requered.
+I added an install script that creates all the links required.